-There are three rooms currently identified for use on West Campus:
+The following rooms are currently identified for use on West Campus:

 Gaining access to Lactation Rooms

 The Student Parent Success Initiative is focused on supporting students with dependent children who are pursuing college education.
-This initiative has a variety of resources and information available at their site www.iwpr.org/initiatives/student-parent-success-initiative including links to their monthly newsletter, available here.
+This initiative has a variety of resources and information available at their site.